Panagiotis Ventouris: Later career

-In the summer of 1972, as a part of the renewal of the club's roster by Stanković, he left AEK and moved to Cyprus and signed for Anorthosis Famagusta, where he played for one season, before he returned to Greece to play for Agioi Anargyroi.
-He competed in the Athens EPS League before retiring from football in the summer of 1974.
+In the summer of 1972, Ventouris left AEK as a part of the renewal of the club's roster by Stanković and moved to Cyprus where he signed for Anorthosis Famagusta.
+He played there for one season, before returning to Greece to play for the AFCA league side, Agioi Anargyroi, before retiring from football in the summer of 1974.

 International career

 Ventouris made 2 appearances with Greece in 1963.
 On 14 April 1963, he played at a friendly match was held in Lisbon for Greece U21 against Portugal, but it proved to be a men's team, as players of 25 and 26 years old were competing.

-He made his official debut alongside his future teammate at AEK, Mimis Papaioannou who played as the captain of Greece, on 27 November 1963 in a friendly away 3–1 loss against Cyprus, under his also future manager at AEK, Tryfon Tzanetis.
+He made his official debut on 27 November 1963, under his future manager at AEK, Tryfon Tzanetis and alongside his future teammate also at AEK, Mimis Papaioannou, who was the captain, in a friendly away 3–1 loss against Cyprus.

 Personal life

 Ventouris worked at the PPC, while he was playing for AEK.
 He had a wife named Evgenia and two children named Antonis and Athanasia.
 He died on 10 June 2002, at the age of only 59, from heart attack and after suffering in his last years from health problems with rheumatoid arthritis.